needlzzz/FFHS_motorrad_app/readme.txt

 The sw_main.js registers the service worker, while the sw_cached_pages.js installs and activates the service worker.
 Thanks to the service worker (and the cache-build-up), index.html can be viewed offline.

+----structure and how auth works---- package.json: define start index.js such that it can be started by npm start index.js: Express sw_main
+routes: define different routes middleware
+.env: since db URL is explicit configure it via environment variable (dotenv package installed) model / User.js: create User model-schema for User collection, i.e. how user model and proeprties should be